DavidGraber/FunctionalHomologyWorkshop/project1/instructions.md

 This project focuses on similarity detection within the ProtStab train and test dataset ([https://doi.org/10.3390/ijms231810798](https://link.springer.com/article/10.1186/s12864-019-6138-7)).
 You will perform the following steps:
 - **Clustering:** You will cluster the protein sequences using different sequence identity and sequence coverage thresholds.
 - **Visualization:** For each clustering, you can visualize the connectivity of test sequences with training complexes, giving insights into train-test data leakage present in this database.
 Which test datapoints would you remove?
-- **Dataset curation:** After identifying train-test dataleakage, you will curate the test dataset to ensure it's independecne, but also the train dataset to ensure more realistic cross-validation results.
+- **Dataset curation:** After identifying train-test dataleakage, you will curate the test dataset to ensure its independence, but also the train dataset to ensure more realistic cross-validation results.

 ## Key Concepts

 ### ProtStab
-The ProtStab algorithm utilized a dataset of protein thermal stability measurements (https://www.science.org/doi/10.1126/science.aai7825), specifically focused on protein melting temperatures (Tₘ).
+The ProtStab algorithm used a dataset of protein thermal stability measurements (https://www.science.org/doi/10.1126/science.aai7825), specifically focused on protein melting temperatures (Tₘ).
 It contains experimentally determined Tₘ values for a wide range of wild-type proteins under various experimental conditions.
 This dataset is widely used for training and evaluating computational models that predict protein thermal stability and its determinants.

 ### Similarity Metrics
 The project uses two different similarity metrics to cluster similar protein sequences: